-The file format that you specify on creation or with OpenFile() helps the XMPFiles component determine which file handler to use for the file.
+The file format that you specify on creation or with openFile() helps the XMPFiles component determine which file handler to use for the file.
 If you provide a specific expected format, XMPFiles uses it as a hint about what file handler to try first.
-If you want to open only a file of the given type, set the option flag kXMPFiles OpenStrictly (see "Open options" on page 48).
+If you want to open only a file of the given type, set the option flag kXMPFiles\OpenStrictly (see "Open options" on page 50).
 This causes XMPFiles to throw an exception if the format doesn't match, rather than going on to check for other formats.

-If you do not know the file format, use the default file format constant, kXMP_UnknownFile.
+If you do not know the file format, use the default file format constant, kXMP\UnknownFile.
 In this case (or if the format does not match the specified one and the open-strictly option is not set) XMPFiles chooses a handler based on the actual content of the file.
 It checks each registered file handler in turn to see if it understands the file format until it finds a suitable handler.
 It uses the file's extension to choose the first handler to try.

-The call to OpenFile() returns true if the file was successfully opened.
+The call to openFile() returns true if the file was successfully opened.
 If the file could not be opened successfully but no serious errors occurred, the function returns false.
-For serious errors, for example if the specified file does not exist, an exception is thrown.
+For serious errors, for example if the specified file does not exist, XMPFiles attempts to recover, using suggestions provided by any error handlers that your client has registered, and if the attempt fails, throws an exception.